Hunterston B nuclear power station

 Hunterston B nuclear power station is a shut-down AGR nuclear power station in North Ayrshire, Scotland.
 Located about 6 mi south of Largs and about 2+1/2 mi northwest of West Kilbride on the Firth of Clyde coast.
-It is currently operated by EDF Energy.
 The station began producing electricity in 1976, and was permanently shut down in 2022.

 Hunterston B is similar in design to sister station Hinkley Point B, which ceased operations in August 2022.

 History

 The construction of Hunterston B was undertaken by a consortium known as The Nuclear Power Group (TNPG).
 The two advanced gas-cooled reactors (AGR) were supplied by TNPG and the turbines by C. A. Parsons & Co.
 Hunterston B began to generate electricity on 6 February 1976.

 On 3 December 1977, The Times reported that seawater had entered the reactor through a modification of the secondary cooling system.
 The secondary cooling system used fresh water to cool parts including the bearings of the gas circulators, which circulated the carbon dioxide coolant through the reactor to the boilers.
 A small leak of through a seal had developed, and a bypass pipe was installed to remove the water contaminated with to the seawater cooling ponds.
 When maintenance work was carried out on the reactor and the pressure in the gas cooling system was reduced, sea water was able to flow back up this bypass pipe and into the reactor.
 The residual heat of the reactor was such that the seawater evaporated rapidly, leaving deposits of salt in the reactor around the gas circuit.

 It was estimated at the time that the reactor could be out of operation for a year, that the repairs could cost £14 million, and that electricity tariffs would have to rise by between 1 and 2 per cent.
 Extensive modelling work was performed in the Nuclear Power Company's (NPC) Whetstone, Leicestershire, fluid flow laboratories to determine where the salt would have been deposited, and the salt was successfully removed by technicians using vacuum cleaners and the plant returned to operation.

 In February 1997, there was concern that contaminated gas from the plant had entered three road tankers and then entered the food chain via soft drinks and beers.
 Carlsberg-Tetley withdrew all its gas cylinders in Scotland as a result of finding contamination in one.